Mu0n/XWVassal/README.md

 * Small ship forward arc: 81.24 degrees
 * Medium ship forward arc: 82.80 degrees
 * Large ship forward arc: 83.52 degrees

-The arc lines definitely go to the cardboard chit corner
-* Small ship cardboard chit width: 98.670 px
-* Small ship corner of plastic to corner of cardboard: 7.165 px
-* Medium ship cardboard chit width: 150.918 px
-* Medium ship corner of plastic to corner of cardboard: ?? px
-* Large ship cardboard chit width: ?? px
-* Large ship corner of plastic to corner of cardboard: ?? px

 ## Updating the module
 *The current way via the autoupdater is using this repository:*